jperkin/www.perkin.org.uk/_posts/2012-02-20-new-site-design.markdown

 ---
 layout: post
-title: New blog design
+title: New site design
-tags: [blog]
+tags: [site]
 ---

 I am a minimalist at heart, and I love command line interfaces and text files.